Feashliaa/Severe_Weather_Event_Reporter/README.md

 ## License

 MIT License with Commons Clause.
 Free for personal use and self-hosting.
-Commercial use requires a separate license — contact [your email here].
+Commercial use requires a separate license - contact [rwdorrington@gmail.com].

 See [LICENSE](LICENSE) for full terms.